 How to Monitor Competition

 The Inspect Tool is a feature that highlights many important metrics, including one that helps monitor competition — and whether it may be leading to increased costs.
-Note that the Inspect Tool is not available for all The campaign objective is the ultimate goal for your Facebook ad.
+Note that the Inspect Tool is not available for all When you create a campaign, one of the first things you'll do is select an objective.
+The campaign objective is your ultimate goal.
 Your selection will impact options, including optimization and delivery.
+Options include Awareness, Traffic, Engagement, Leads, App Promotion, and Sales.
 More and The campaign is the foundation of your Facebook ad.
 This is where you'll set an advertising objective, which defines what you want your ad to achieve.
 More, but it’s useful when available.